MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/online-admin/updated-results-are-not-returned-when-searching-people-properties.md

 ms.author: v-six
 ---

-# Updated results aren't returned when you try to search the new or changed properties of the people categories in SharePoint Online
+# Updated results aren't returned when you try to search the new or changed properties of the people categories

 ## Problem